skgithub14/StephenKnappGithubRepot/README.md

 # StephenKnappGithubRepot

-This repo is my professional data science and machine learning portfolio initiated on August 8th, 2020.
+This repo is my professional data science and machine learning portfolio initiated in August 2020.